numpy/numpy/doc/source/reference/simd/simd-optimizations.rst

 .. _dispatchable-sources:

-6- Dispatch-able sources and configuration statements
+5- Dispatch-able sources and configuration statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Dispatch-able sources are special C files that can be compiled multiple
+Dispatch-able sources are special **C** files that can be compiled multiple
 times with different compiler flags and also with different **C**
 definitions.
 These affect code paths to enable certain
-instructions sets for each compiled object according to "**the
+instruction-sets for each compiled object according to "**the
 configuration statements**" that must be declared between a **C**
 comment\ ``(/**/)`` and start with a special mark **@targets** at the
 top of each dispatch-able source.
 At the same time, dispatch-able